curif/trakt_trending_collect/README.md

 # Trakt

-You should give permissions to the application in order to access with your Trakt user.
+You must give permissions to the application to be able to access with your Trakt user.
 Go to the the applications page in Trakt and create a new application, then grant access to obtain your `id` and `secret`.

 Goto https://trakt.tv/oauth/applications/new